List of Michigan State Spartans championships

 MSU's Breslin Center hosts varsity basketball games and other events.

 This is a list of Michigan State Spartans' varsity and club athletic team national championships and runner-up finishes.

 Michigan State University has 29 varsity sports teams that compete under the Spartan nickname.
 The university participates in the NCAA's Division I and in the Big Ten Conference in all varsity sports.
 Michigan State offers 14 varsity sports for men and 15 for women.

 The university's current interim athletic director is Bill Beekman, following the resignation of Mark Hollis.

 MSU's Spartan Marching Band or Spartan Brass plays the fight song at every university event.
-Michigan State University was the first NCAA Division I athletic program to have multiple national championships in both football and basketball, as well as the only school to have multiple national championships in football, basketball, and hockey.
+Michigan State University was the first NCAA Division I athletic program to have multiple national championships in both football and basketball.